Overview

 Approval Settings Dialog

-The Approval Settings dialog contains three main sections.
+The Approval Settings dialog contains two main sections.

 Modules